farhan-begg/html-css-js-foundation/README.md

 a = [ 'b', 'c', 'd', 'x']

 # Array Methods
-Push - add to an end
+- Push - add to an end
-Pop - remove from end
+- Pop - remove from end
-Shift - remove from start
+- Shift - remove from start
-Unshift - add to start
+- Unshift - add to start
-concat - merge arrays
+- concat - merge arrays
-includes - look for a value
+- includes - look for a value
-indexOf - just like string.indexOf
+- indexOf - just like string.indexOf
-join - creates a string from an array reverse - reverses an array slice - copies a portion on an array splice - removes/replaces elements sort - sorts array
+- join - creates a string from an array
+- reverse - reverses an array
+- slice - copies a portion on an array
+- splice - removes/replaces elements
+- sort - sorts array

-# Goals for this section
+# Goals for this section (subset of array methods)
 - Use the new arrow function syntax
 - understand and use these methods
     - forEach